Thanks for stopping by Pairs Well With Food. Please kick off your shoes and make yourself at home – mi casa es su casa.

-I’m a California girl through and through – I was raised on the beaches of SoCal and still find the most relaxing moments where there’s a soundtrack of waves crashing on the beach.
+A California girl through and through, Aida was raised on the beaches of SoCal and still finds the most relaxing moments ones where there’s a soundtrack of waves crashing on the beach.

-Just as California has influenced me, so has my family – a sort of modern day Brady Bunch if you will.
-With divorced and remarried parents and six siblings with every permutation of relation, we’re a sort of E.U. of a family.
-We’re a bit Irish, Dutch, Italian, and French, so cured meat, cheese, and good alcohol are our common dialects.
+She splits her time between California and the road and lives for the laid back elegance that defines the Golden State.
+Just as California has influenced Aida, so has her family – a modern day Brady Bunch if you will.
+With divorced and remarried parents and six siblings with every permutation of relation, they’re a sort of E.U. of a family.
+A bit Irish, Dutch, Italian, and French, so cured meat, cheese, and good alcohol are their common dialects.

-Through the years, I’ve lived north, south, east, and even across the pond, but California has always been in my heart.
-The sense of adventure, mix of cultures, and laid back attitude here inspires my cooking to be what it is today – easy, fresh, and a bit eclectic.
-Though my food is rooted in European techniques and Mediterranean ingredients, I take artistic freedom to mix things up for recipes that are creative, easy, and healthy.
-Food Network came across my work and Ask Aida premiered in August 2008.
-In my second show, foodCrafters, I left the kitchen to discover handmade foods from around the nation; it first aired on the Cooking Channel in May 2010.
-My first cookbook, Keys To The Kitchen, was published via Chronicle Books in October 2012.
+Through the years, Aida has lived north, south, east, and across the pond, but California has always been her first love.
+The sense of adventure, mix of cultures, and laid back attitude inspire her cooking to be what it is today – effortless, fresh, yet a bit adventurous.

+In January 2005 Aida joined the CHOW editorial team, eventually becoming the magazine’s Food Editor.
+During her five years at CHOW, she got my hands in everything from researching and writing to recipe development, food styling, and video hosting.
+Food Network came across her work and Ask Aida premiered in 2008.
+In her second show, foodCrafters, Aida discovered handmade foods from around the nation; it first aired on the Cooking Channel in 2010.
+Her cookbook, Keys To The Kitchen, was published by Chronicle Books in 2012.